skrattaren/apf.rst/apf.rst

 + [p.
 35] "'[...] men who go around on one big foot'"

-  C. S. Lewis' "`The Voyage of the Dawn Treader`_", book three of the Narnia series, features the island of the Dufflepuds, who do this.
+  C. S. Lewis' **The Voyage of the Dawn Treader**, book three of the Narnia series, features the island of the Dufflepuds, who do this.
 Terry himself traces the story back much further: